BartMassey/ptyknot/README.md

     implementation that sets a controlling terminal on first tty open.
 The BSD-style `ioctl` to set a controlling terminal is not yet supported.

-* This code needs careful review.
-It's probably full of all kinds of badness.

 # Credits